 Remove craft tools and return them to the appropriate home and keep the table clear of clutter.
 Keeping the table clear keeps the room neat and tidy and will allow all the children to use the table for school projects when they are not crafting.

-Get your children involved in the designing of their craft room.
+Get your children involved in the design of their craft room.
 You will be surprised at the ideas they may have for the area.
-If your kids like to paint, buy plain wood shelves and have the kids paint and design them in their favorite color.
+If your kids like to paint, buy plain wood shelves and have the kids paint and design them in their favorite colors.
 Then, add the decorative craft bins to the shelves.